 Refrigerated jam should be good to eat for at least a month.
 Always use clean utensils to retrieve jam from the jar to avoid contamination.
 Signs of spoilage include mold or yeast growth, change in color, or any off odors like the smell of yeast, alcohol, or fermentation.

 - Don't overcook the fruit.
 The overcooked jam will be tough and rubbery.
 The mixture will seem too thin but will thicken up as it cools.

 - Boiling sugar can easily cause burns.
 Use caution and be careful to not splatter the mixture.

 - If you want to add fresh herbs to your jam, add them at the end of the cooking process to preserve their bright flavor.

 Jam has so many uses beyond toast.
 I love using this homemade blueberry jam as a topping for waffles and pancakes.
-It also tastes delicious on top of vanilla ice cream, scones, and stirred into plain yogurt, oatmeal, or a smoothie.
-But my favorite way to use this jam is in the bottom of this blueberry creme brulee.
+It also tastes delicious on top of vanilla ice cream, and scones, and stirred into plain yogurt, oatmeal, or a smoothie.
+But my favorite way to use this jam is at the bottom of this blueberry creme brulee.